Dankoy/korvo-to-anki-lemmatizer/README.md

 # Purpose

-If you like me translated words as is in KOReader, then you have many words with like 'was' or ' maintained'.
-Also such words can be duplicated by lemma of such words (vocabulary_builder plugin never checks that).
+If you, like me, translated words as is in KOReader, then you have many words with like 'was' or ' maintained'.
+Also, such words can be duplicated by lemma of such words (vocabulary_builder plugin never checks that).
 But anki cards has to have lemmas of such words.
-For example lemma for word ' was' is 'be' and lemma for word 'maintained' is 'maintain'.
+For example, lemma for word ' was' is 'be' and lemma for word 'maintained' is 'maintain'.

 So this app checks for such words and rewrites it in lemmas.